About Us

 What are the fees for?

-Student Supply Fee - Used to purchase general supplies for your child's grade level.
+Student Fee - For general supplies

 ** Any remaining funds are used for fellowship events or other co-op related expenses